 A specific case of distribution effects relates to income groups: some policies have higher income groups as the main winners, whereas lower income groups are the losers.
-A first example is that it is generally the low-income groups who live closer to motorways and other heavily-trafficked roads.
+A first example is that it is generally the low income groups who live closer to motorways and heavily trafficked other roads.
 This is because equal houses are cheaper in case of high noise exposure (Nijland and Van Wee, 2008).
-Therefore, policies favouring (some) road users, such as in case of higher speed limits (that are mainly attractive for people with faster cars and probably more than average higher income groups) come at the cost of people living near those roads who in general have lower incomes.
-Secondly, regulations for the crashworthiness of cars can improve the safety of newer cars (that are on average owned by higher income groups).
-However, if they become heavier, this can come at the cost of people owning smaller and older cars (lower income families).
+Therefore, policies favouring (some) road users, such as in case of higher speed limits (that are mainly attractive for people with faster cars and probably more than average higher income groups) come at the cost of people living near those roads, who more than average have lower incomes.
+Secondly regulations for the crashworthiness of cars can improve the safety of newer cars (that are more than average owned by high income groups).
+But, if they become heavier, this can come at the cost of people owning smaller and older cars (more than average people with lower incomes).

-I think what is extremely important, is the perception of these, and other, distribution effects.
-If they are not made explicit, people, including decision makers, cannot do anything else than base their thinking on these perceptions.
+I think what is extremely important, is the perception of these (and other) distribution effects.
+If they are not made explicit, people (including decision makers) cannot do anything else than bases there thought on these perceptions.
 Especially if perceptions differ from real world effects, decision makers could come to other decisions compared to a situation of being well-informed.